sevacode23/webpack-react-typescript-template/readme.md

 # Webpack React TypeScript Template

-This is a template project set up with the following tools:
+A template project set up with the following tools:

 - Webpack 5
 - React